Get Instant Access

 • DEI is complex and heavily nuanced.
 This means that every DEI strategy needs to be based on the specific DEI challenges the organization faces.

-• DEI is often siloed under HR, but everyone has a role to play as allies, leaders, and champions when it comes to creating an organization that has diverse groups of employees and is equitable and inclusive.
-However, it is not always clear how everyone participates in creating a diverse and inclusive organization.
+• DEI often reports up through HR, but everyone has a role to play as allies, leaders, and champions when it comes to creating an organization that has diverse groups of employees and is diverse, equitable and inclusive.
+However, it is not always clear how everyone participates in creating a diverse, equitable and inclusive organization.

 Solution